What are Dividend Aristocrats?

 Lower fluctuations

-Advantages 1 & 2 generally mean that the price of a dividend aristocrat is less susceptible to fluctuations than other shares.
+Advantages 1 & 2 generally mean that the price of a dividend aristocrat is less susceptible to fluctuations than other stocks.

 Disadvantages